Monitoring and optimizing the process variables using these tools either independently or in combination helps to bring out the improvements.

 - Close the project file

+Though this looks simple to understand, it needs close heed while implementation.
 There is a very nice article explaining the details about the Six Sigma (6σ) principles you may want to go through.

-Six Sigma (6σ) Qualification Levels:
+Following are the Six Sigma (6σ) Qualification Levels:

 - Champion – Management Leader